-2.2.2.
-Historical Experience.
-Over the period 1990-2020, the richest 10% of the world's nations averaged a per capita income (PPP) that started a bit over 4 times the world average, with this ratio dropping to around 3.5 by 2020.
-The corresponding ratio for the poorest 10% of countries relative to the world average held steady between 0.13-0.14; see Table 2.1.
-This broad constancy of extreme inequality among the very richest and poorest countries has been maintained since 1960, with some improvement (as just discussed) in the first two decades of the 21st century.
+2.2.2 Historical Experience.
+Over the period 1980-2010, the richest 10% of the world's nations averaged a per capita income (PPP) that was a bit over 4 times the world average income, while the poorest 10% had about 6-10% of the world average income, this latter ratio showing a small but significant tendency to deteriorate over the 1990s; see Table 1, which shows the same trend for both per-capita GDP and GNI.
+This broad constancy of extreme inequality among the very richest and poorest countries has been maintained since 1960, with some deterioration at the close of the 20th century.
 As Parente and Prescott (2000) quite correctly observe, interstate disparities within the United States do not even come close to these international figures.
-In 2010, the richest state in the United States (not counting DC) was Alaska and the poorest was Mississippi, and the ratio of per capita incomes worked out to slightly over 2!
+In 2010, the richest state in the United States